Mortgage market regulation

 For its part, the SBA is responsible for two self-regulation regimes relating to mortgages, both of which are recognised by FINMA as minimum standards under supervisory law.
 These are the Guidelines on minimum requirements for mortgage loans (in German) and the Guidelines on assessing, valuing and processing loans secured against property (in German).

 The Guidelines on minimum requirements for mortgage loans govern the borrower’s use of own funds and set out specific limits with regard to amortisation.
 They are directly linked to the CAO in that a less advantageous risk weighting applies if the minimum requirements are not met.
-The minimum requirements were last revised in 2019, when the rules regarding investment properties were made stricter.
+The Guidelines on assessing, valuing and processing loans secured against property, meanwhile, contain qualitative requirements for banks’ internal mortgage lending business processes.
+In particular, they regulate lending policies, loan monitoring and reporting.

-Mortgage market regulation is set to undergo a number of changes as a result of the final Basel III reforms (Link auf Themenwebsite).
+Mortgage market regulation is set to undergo a number of changes as a result of the final Basel III reforms.
 Enhancing risk sensitivity is a central theme in this respect.
-In contrast to the status quo, banks will in future have to distinguish between different categories of property when calculating the capital underpinning of mortgages.
+In particular, the revised CAO will require banks to distinguish between a number of property and use categories with regard to the risk weighting of mortgages.

 Experts